Thursday, September 24

 Those consultants were hired for one reason.
 They were hired to see the EA process through to a favourable conclusion (favourable to the already decided end result of the Region to make incineration the option of "choice").
 Numerous times residents were told publicly that the Region had decided on this course of action in 2000, with their 20 year waste management plan.
 Of course that plan only mentioned that burning garbage should be looked into.
 It did not say that this was the course that should be taken.

 Too many of our myopic councillors either can't read and comprehend or they intentionally twisted that plan to mean exactly what they wanted it to mean.
-The writing was on the wall (and in the orders to the consultants) before the EA even began.
+The writing was on the wall (and in the direction given to the consultants) before the EA even began.

 The writing is now on the wall for several councillors and a handful of Mayors of Durham municipalities.
 But none more so than Clarington, which harbours 4 who need to be replaced.

-The Mayor of Clarington, with his truly imbecilic mutterings needs to be soundly punished and relegated to the trash heap.
-He is not smart enough to fool all his residents with such gems as his declaration in explaining his "No Waste by '38" motion which he made a point of making clear "didn't mention incineration or landfill".
+The Mayor of Clarington, with his sometimes incomprehensible mutterings needs to be soundly punished and relegated to the trash heap.
+He was not able to fool all his residents with such gems as his declaration in explaining his "No Waste by '38" motion which he made a point of making clear "didn't mention incineration or landfill".
 The reason for that?
 "Neither of these two options is acceptable to me, but you've got to do something with it," Abernethy stated.

 As recently as last month he said neither landfill NOR INCINERATION are acceptable.
 The way he has promoted incineration for the last 2 1/2 years it is apparent that he believes incineration is not only acceptable, but desirable.
 The facility will have floors so clean you could eat off them (his comments about the European incinerators) and even more important - no seagulls!